learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 ## Introduction

 Open the directory that contains the fifth exercise `exercise-05` and open `pokedex-apollo.xcworkspace`.
 It already contains a running version of the code you wrote in the previous lesson.
-Note that we added a another view controller called `PokemonDetailViewController` that is shown when a Pokemon in the table view is tapped.
-We will deal with this in the last part of this lesson after making sure the table view updates after we added a new Pokemon.
+Note that we added another view controller called `PokemonDetailViewController` that is shown when a Pokemon in the table view is tapped.
+We will deal with this in the last part of this lesson after making sure the table view updates after adding a new Pokemon.

 ## Fragments

 In this lesson, we are going to learn about _fragments_.
 Fragments are a GraphQL feature that allow to define and reuse _sub-parts_ of a query independently.
-With Swift's strong type system, they're actually quite an essential tool in using the **Apollo iOS client** whereas in JavaScript they're more of a convenience to save typing and improve structuring.
+With Swift's strong type system, they're actually quite an essential tool in using the **Apollo iOS client** whereas in JavaScript they're more of a convenience to save typing and improve structuring of your GraphQL queries.

 ## Using Fragments to Update the Pokedex UI

 ### Defining a Fragment

 Fragments are defined on a specific _type_ from our GraphQL schema.
-We are going to define the fragment on the `Pokemon` type, as we had the problem that our types `TrainerQuery.Data.OwnedPokemon` and `CreatePokemonMutation.Data.CreatePokemon` didn't match up despite the fact that they carry the same information.
+We are going to define the fragment on the `Pokemon` type, as we had the problem that our types `TrainerQuery.Data.Trainer.OwnedPokemon` and `CreatePokemonMutation.Data.CreatePokemon` didn't match up despite the fact that they carry the same information.

-So, let's go and solve this by defining a reusable fragment that we can inject into the query and into the mutation so that `apollo-codegen` generates a type for that fragment that we can then use in multiple contexts.
+So, let's go and solve this by defining a reusable fragment that we can inject into the query and into the mutation so that `apollo-codegen` generates a type for that fragment that we can then use in multiple locations.

 We will need the fragment on the `Pokemon` type, its definition looks as follows: